mwithheld/moodle-availability_integrityadvocate/README.md

 Integrity Advocate is for online proctoring, identity verification and participation monitoring.
 You can use it to confirm learner identity, to ensure learner participation during course viewing and/or as an online exam proctor.
 Integrity Advocate is activated by the learner accepting a privacy policy, participation rules (customizable), granting access to their webcam/mic as well as to the monitoring of their screen activity (optional).

-Use of this plugin requires purchasing a paid service - please visit [Integrity Advocate](https://www.integrityadvocate.com/partners/moodle) to get the credentials needed to be able to use this plugin.

-The Integrity Advocate plugins allow Moodle to show a proctoring interface to students, interact with the Integrity Advocate service, and show monitoring results to instructors.

-The [Integrity Advocate block plugin](https://moodle.org/plugins/block_integrityadvocate) can be added to Moodle activities and makes the Integrity Advocate proctoring interface show up for students, and gives instructors a way to view Integrity Advocate results.
-See also [What are Moodle blocks?](https://docs.moodle.org/en/Blocks)

-The [Integrity Advocate restrict access plugin](https://moodle.org/plugins/availability_integrityadvocate) can be added to a Moodle activity and prevents access to activities and resources depending on the Integrity Advocate results in another activity.
-It requires the [Integrity Advocate block plugin](https://moodle.org/plugins/block_integrityadvocate).
-See also [What are activity restrictions?](https://docs.moodle.org/38/en/Using_restrict_access)
+This plugin, [Integrity Advocate restrict access](https://moodle.org/plugins/availability_integrityadvocate) can be added to a Moodle activity and prevents access to activities and resources depending on the Integrity Advocate results in another activity.
+See also [What are activity restrictions?](https://docs.moodle.org/38/en/Using_restrict_access).

+This plugin *requires* the paid service-plugin, [Integrity Advocate block](https://moodle.org/plugins/block_integrityadvocate).

 Support
 -------